MicrosoftDocs/power-platform/power-platform/admin/security/data-storage.md

 ---
 # Data storage in Power Platform

-Microsoft Power Platform stores personal data in a securely and protectively.
+Microsoft Power Platform stores personal data securely and protectively.
 In this article, you'll understand how Power Platform handles data, stores and isolates data.

 ## Data residency